 Oxford Cancer Academy

 The Oxford Cancer Academy is a training programme that supports cancer research specific training, augmenting the support that researchers receive as part of their Department, which enables researchers across disciplines and career stages to apply their research for patient benefit.
-The Academy has 2 broad themes of activity.
-Firstly, our Doctoral Training Programme in Cancer Science provides a world leading tailored cancer research training experience and individualised mentorship for cohorts of post-graduate students.
+The Academy has two broad themes of activity.
+Firstly, our Doctoral Training Programme in Cancer Science provides a world-leading tailored cancer research training experience and individualised mentorship for cohorts of post-graduate students.
 Secondly, events, working-groups and work-parties have been set up which seek to either address emerging educational needs of the cancer research community as a whole or where Oxford researchers have unique expertise in an emerging field of significant potential impact.
 More information about these activities can be found in the links below.

 Non-clinician DPhil Studentships

-The CRUK Oxford Centre Dphil Prize Studentships will be awarded to academically excellent students with the best proven and future potential.
+The CRUK Oxford Centre DPhil Studentships have been awarded to academically excellent students with the best proven and future potential across Oxford since 2011 who have carried out some fascinating and impactful research.